 - whether COVID-19 vaccination requirements apply to staff (for example, because of a public health order)

 - measures needed to ensure a workplace is safe and healthy to operate.

 Access your state or territory government website and find business guidance and information at Check your state and territory restrictions and requirements.

 Resolving issues when returning to work

-Employers and employees are encouraged to work together to find solutions that benefit both the workplace and affected individuals.
-For more information on dealing with conflicts and issues, visit Resolving workplace issues during coronavirus.
+From time to time, issues can arise.
+We encourage employers and employees to work together to find solutions that benefit both the workplace and affected individuals.

 Resolving workplace issues on your own can be quick and easy with the right information and tools.
 In our experience, most workplace issues can be resolved by employers and employees at the workplace.